abhishekbose87/remoteindian/readme.md

 ## Contributions

-* Add new guide
+* Add new guides
-* Suggest changes to existing guide
+* Suggest changes to the existing guides
 * Write an interview
 * Improve the site's codebase
 * Write tests